firefly-iii/docs/docs/docs/data-importer/errors/freq_errors.md

 Happens to some Apache servers when they are not configured correctly.
 Set `LOG_LEVEL=emergency`.

+## I get an error about openssl\_pkey\_export?

+It means your machine has no proper configuration file for OpenSSL, or it cannot be found.
+Please check out [this GitHub issue](https://github.com/firefly-iii/firefly-iii/issues/1384) for tips and tricks.

 ## No matching DirectoryIndex

 Make sure Apache looks for public/index.php